Overview

 Preparing for your appointment

-- What's the most likely cause of my symptoms?
+- What′s most likely causing my symptoms?

 - What are other possible causes for my symptoms?

-- How long will these hives last?
+- How long will the hives last?

 - What kinds of tests do I need?
-Do these tests require any special preparation?
+How do I get ready for these tests?

-- What treatments are available?
-Which do you recommend?
+- What treatments do you recommend?

 - Do these treatments have any side effects?